earthwuyang/aqd/README.md

 - **Integrated benchmarking** with mixed workloads from 10+ datasets
 - **Production-ready inference** with C/C++ implementations in PostgreSQL kernel
 - **Comprehensive ML analysis** with confusion matrices and routing comparisons
+- **True server-side performance measurement** with no client-side simulation artifacts

 ## 🚀 Quick Start